 Education and qualifications

 In financial services, Ben has advised many significant institutions and senior individuals on Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA) investigations, enforcement actions, skilled persons reviews and supervisory action.
 These disputes have covered a range of subjects, including prudential issues, systems and controls, market conduct, operational resilience, notification obligations and competition aspects.
 Often, those matters have involved several parallel investigations by multiple authorities into firms and individuals.
 Ben is able to draw upon his experience of having spent time on secondment to the FCA, as well as two secondments to Barclays, to help clients navigate these challenges.
 Beyond the PRA and FCA, Ben has also advised clients on investigations and disputes involving other authorities such as the Information Commissioner Office (ICO) and Competition and Markets Authority (CMA).
-He is recognised in the 2021 Legal 500 as a “next generation partner” for contentious financial services matters.
+He is recognised in the 2021, 2022 and 2023 Legal 500 directories as a “next generation partner” for contentious financial services matters.

 Ben has also advised clients on several criminal matters, including investigations being conducted by the Serious Fraud Office (SFO) and Department of Justice (DOJ).
 This has included advising on bribery and corruption and money laundering, including self-reports to the authorities.
 Ben has also helped lead internal investigations into cross-border tax evasion and product liability issues.
 Ben has experience assisting clients through unannounced visits by regulators and other crises.